-All children can learn, but learn in different ways and at different rates!
+All students can learn, but learn in different ways and at different rates!
 It is essential to determine the student’s learning type, style, and pace.
-Having a strong background in Special Education, I know that some students are visual, auditory, kinesthetic learners or a combination of these types.
+Having a strong background in Special Education, we know that some students are visual, auditory, kinesthetic learners or a combination of these types.
 Some students need more review and practice while others catch on quickly.
 Private tutoring allows the tutor to assess the student’s learning style and needs and create a program that matches those needs.
 Our tutors may use tools such as manipulatives, games, flashcards, drill type worksheets, creative projects, and/or technology related projects.
 In addition, looking at the individual means assessing the whole child including their personality, interests, attention span, motivation, need for breaks and stress release, as well as organization skills.
-Beach Cities tutoring does not have a standard program to address every student.
+Beach Cities Tutoring does not have a standard program to address every student.
 Each student receives an appropriate program to match their needs and learning style so that they will succeed in various environments.

 In order to retain students’ math basic skills and Common Core concepts, we have found a great website that allows students to review concepts of your choice for all grade levels.
 It is free and in the form of a game to increase student motivation.
 Please check out.
 Although this allows students to practice math […]

 I am sure many of you have read a page or ten pages and asked yourself what did you just read?
 It is very possible for students to physically read the words without comprehending what they read.
 I highly recommend the following strategies to ensure that your middle or high school student is actively engaged. […]